PBRjr/obsidian-eberron-notes/Campaign Notes/Places/Khorvaire/Breland/The Lighthouse.md

 > - Blood-stained cloth jacket on floor > etched-in nameplate "Professor ir'Torn, Dept Head, History"

 ###### Riddle
 > "In the depths of knowledge, the flame's truth resides.
-Seek the tomes that bind the light, and the path shall open wide."
+Slot a tome that binds the light, and the path shall open wide.

 Any book that contains information about the Silver Flame may be slotted into the alter.
-The wall containing that text will then slide open.
+The wall will then display another riddle that must be answered

 ###### Teleportation Circle
 - Faded circle carved into the stone ground > draconic runes > destination of Sharn